brunoric/docker-hhvm/README.md

 | :dev      | ![Latest][build-passing] | brunoric/hhvm:base     |

 Docker images to run PHP applications and scripts under HHVM.
 The intent of these images is to work *out-of-the-box* as an [HHVM-FastCGI][fastcgi] server.
-The default command is `/start.sh` that execute Supervisor to spawn HHVM as a server, but you can also use this image to run php scripts (or phar applications) as described in *How to use* section.
+The default command is `start.sh` that execute Supervisor to spawn HHVM as a server, but you can also use this image to run php scripts (or phar applications) as described in *How to use* section.
 If you notice any bug or typo, please let me know.
 This repository contains the follow images: